Image source:

 Dairy Cattle and Milk Production

-The country is home to approximately 4.7 million dairy cattle, supporting a significant milk production capacity of about 10.2 million tons annually.
-This substantial production demonstrates the sector's vitality within the national agricultural framework.
+Uzbekistan boasts approximately 4.7 million dairy cattle, contributing to a robust milk production capacity of about 10.2 million tons per year.
+This substantial production is indicative of the dairy sector's critical role in the country's agriculture and economy.

 Milk Processing and Cheese Production

-Uzbekistan processes around 3.8 million tons of milk per year, converting raw milk into diverse processed dairy products.
-The cheese production volume stands at approximately 30,000 tons annually, catering to both domestic consumption and export demands.
+The country processes around 3.8 million tons of milk annually, transforming raw milk into a variety of processed dairy products.
+Cheese production is a significant part of this industry, with an annual output of approximately 30,000 tons, catering to both domestic needs and export markets.

 Milk Powder and Whey Production

-The production of milk powder and whey is estimated at 18,000 tons per year.
-These products are crucial components for various dairy manufacturing processes and other food products.
+Uzbekistan produces about 18,000 tons of milk powder and whey each year.
+These products are essential for various dairy manufacturing processes and other food industries.

 Key Dairy Enterprises

-Notable dairy enterprises in Uzbekistan include the Tashkent Milk Combine, Samarkand Dairy Plant, and Andijan Dairy Production.
-Prominent dairy farms are Mironshoh Farm, Fayzi Kalon Farm, and Golden Valley Dairy.
+Prominent enterprises in Uzbekistan's dairy industry include the Tashkent Milk Combine, Samarkand Dairy Plant, and Andijan Dairy Production.
+Top dairy farms such as Mironshoh Farm, Fayzi Kalon Farm, and Golden Valley Dairy contribute significantly to the sector's output.

 Trade: Export and Import of Dairy Products